4 cups (560 g) all purpose gluten free flour (I used Better Batter), plus more for sprinkling

 1 1/2 to 1 3/4 cups (12 to 14 fluid ounces) buttermilk, chilled

-Preheat your oven to 375°F. Grease a 9-inch round baking pan and set it aside.
+Preheat your oven to 375°F. Grease a 9-inch round baking pan or a 10-inch cast iron skillet, and set it aside.